anwio932/anwio932/README.md

 •	Studied some basic concepts of cloud computing and its advantages; Cloud Platform, Cloud Services; Visual Machines, Paas etc.
 •	Intermediary in Linux bash shell Scripts, python programming, html.
 •	Networking as applied to AWS Cloud; Amazon VPC; AWS Security Compliance
+*	Completed some AWS Certification; - Introduction to serverless development; Compute and Job Roles in the Cloud.

 Work Experience